ava-labs/avalanche-docs/style-checker-notes.md

   - [GitHub Action](https://github.com/errata-ai/vale-action)
 - [Markdownlint](https://github.com/DavidAnson/markdownlint)
   - Uses [Super-Linter](https://github.com/github/super-linter) as a GitHub Action.
-This pulls in a few other linting tools but they are all disabled.
+This pulls in a few other linting tools but they're all turned off.

 ## Config Files